azrafe7/as3GeomAlgo/README.md

-hxGeomAlgo
+as3GeomAlgo
 ==========

-Small collection of geometry algorithms in Haxe 3.
+AS3 port of [hxGeomAlgo](https://github.com/azrafe7/hxGeomAlgo) - Small collection of geometry algorithms in Haxe 3.

 ![](screenshot.png)